 • On-Demand Video: Access CLE 24/7 via on-demand library and watch program anytime.
 Qualifies for self-study CLE credit.
 On-demand versions are made available 7 business days after the original recording date and are view-able for up to one year.

 All Access Pass: Before you buy, access this class and all other myLawCLE programs, over 120 new live classes every year, for only $69 dollars per month.
 Purchase the All Access Pass first.
-Click here for more in
+Click here for more information.

 myLawCLE seeks accreditation for all programs in all states.
 (Accreditation for paralegals sought thru NALA and NFPA paralegal associations.)
 Each attending attorney/paralegal will receive a certificate of completion following the close of the CLE program as proof of attendance.
 In required states, myLawCLE records attorney/paralegals attendance, in all other states attorney/paralegal is provided with the approved CLE certificate to submit to their state bar or governing association.